onzfonz/comp227/src/content/8/en/part8c.md

 ![browser showing pong from localhost:3000/ping](../../images/8/15a.png)

-Now we have a minimal working pipeline for developing our project.
+Now we have a working pipeline for developing our project.
-With the help of our compiler and ESlint, it also ensures that good code quality is maintained.
+The pipeline also ensures good code quality with the help of our compiler and ESlint.
-With this base, we can start creating an app that we could, later on, deploy into a production environment.
+With this base, we can start creating an app that we could deploy into a production environment.

 </div>